Mrpalland/DrillDragonHelper/README.md

 ![CC BY-NC-SA](https://licensebuttons.net/l/by-nc-sa/4.0/88x31.png)

-> Changes to the Assets: The Drilly model has been tweaked slightly to allow for easy import with Threejs FBX Loader.
+> Changes to the Assets: The Drilly model has been tweaked slightly to allow for easy import into Godot.

 ## Issues

 ### Known Issues

+- [ ] Corner Snapping can break with multiple monitors
 - [ ] Limited interaction
-- [ ] Window highlights if double clicked
 - [ ] Asset loading from directory may not be robust on all platforms

 ## Planned Features